jonzink/EDI_Vetter_unplugged/README.md

 # EDI-Vetter Unplugged
-This is a program meant to identify false positive transit signals using TLS information.
-This program has been simplified from the full [EDI-Vetter](https://github.com/jonzink/EDI-Vetter) algorithm for easy implementation with TLS.
+This is a program meant to identify false positive transit signals using [TLS](https://github.com/hippke/tls) information.
+This program has been simplified from the full [EDI-Vetter](https://github.com/jonzink/EDI-Vetter) algorithm for easy implementation with [TLS](https://github.com/hippke/tls) .

 <a href="https://zenodo.org/badge/latestdoi/200920137"><img src="https://zenodo.org/badge/200920137.svg" alt="DOI"></a>